SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 To use the seldon s2i builder image to package an R model the requirements are:

- * An R file which provides an S3 class for your model via an ```initialise_seldon``` function and that has appropriate generics for your component, e.g. predict for a model.
+ * An R file which provides an S3 class for your model via an ```initialise_seldon``` function and that has appropriate generics for the component, e.g. predict for a model.
  * An optional install.R to be run to install any libraries needed
  * .s2i/environment - model definitions used by the s2i builder to correctly wrap your model